 | Language: |

-Raymond Pettibon: Nervous Breakdown gathers for the first time all album covers designed by Raymond Pettibon since 1979 – from Black Flag and Sonic Youth to Lana Del Rey.
-This comprehensive standard work accompanying the exhibition at the Wilhelm-Hack-Museum showcases Pettibon's formative combination of punk aesthetic, sharp social criticism, and poetic imagery.
-Featuring exclusive texts, a catalogue raisonné, and rare insights into music and art history.
+Raymond Pettibon: Nervous Breakdown brings together for the first time all the album covers designed by Raymond Pettibon since 1979—from Black Flag and Sonic Youth to Lana Del Rey.
+This comprehensive, definitive volume accompanying the exhibition at the Wilhelm-Hack-Museum showcases Pettibon’s influential fusion of punk aesthetics, sharp social critique, and poetic imagery.
+Featuring exclusive essays, a catalogue raisonné, and rare insights into the histories of music and art.

 NEWS